If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 It’s a good practice to use Keurig rinse pods at least once a week or if you brew different types of drinks with your Keurig, i-e tea, chocolate, and coffee.
 These pods contain cleaning agents such as maltodextrin, sodium bicarbonate, citric acid, and sodium citrate, which help remove grime, mold, and lingering flavors from previous brews.

-Descaling your Keurig brewer is a crucial task that should not be ignored.
+Descaling your Keurig brewer is a important task that should not be ignored.
 Over time, calcium deposits, also known as scale, can build up and impair the performance of your coffee maker.

 You’ll need a bottle of Keurig descaling solution, a large mug, and access to a sink.
 Make sure that the brewer is powered off and the water reservoir is empty.
 If your brewer has a Keurig water filter, remove it and set it aside.
 Also, disable any auto-off features.